-You can complete your GDLP in as little as 15-20 weeks and we can develop a timetable that works for you.
-There is also no set order by which to study the GDLP – it is a matter of tailoring your study to suit you best.
+You can complete your GDLP in as little as 20 weeks and we can develop a timetable that works for you.
+There is also no set order by which to study the GDLP – it is a matter of tailoring your study to suit you.

-Courses are offered over weekdays, evenings and weekends and a typical full-time load only involves 16.5 days seminar time.
+Courses are offered online in the evening, or you may attend in class weekdays or weekends and a typical full-time load only involves 16.5 days seminar times.

 You can also enrol into the GDLP at any time and can commence with an elective or core subject.

 We are the only GDLP provider who will assist you in securing a work experience placement.
 The Law Society has a wide range of firms who exclusively take on our students for PLT placements.
 Once you are placed, the placement handbook ensures you are kept busy for the duration of the placement and walk away from it with a range of new skills.